infinitypaul/findyourservive/readme.md

 ### License

-The Larasocial App is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)
+The  Find Your Service App is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)